Visualization of nuclear many-body correlations with the most probable configuration of nucleons: Results and discussion

 Now we present the results for the ground states of $^{8}$Be, $^{12}$C, $^{16}$O, $^{20}$Ne, $^{24}$Mg, and $^{28}$Si nuclei.
 Since neutron and proton wave functions are almost the same in $N=Z$ system and there is no explicit correlation between neutrons and protons, we shall show only the most probable configurations of neutrons.

-Figs. \ref{fig:Be8}-\ref{fig:Si28} show the most probable arrangements of neutrons in the mean-field ground states.
+Figures \ref{fig:Be8}-\ref{fig:Si28} show the most probable arrangements of neutrons in the mean-field ground states.
 The positions of spin-up (-down) neutrons are represented with blue (skyblue) arrows, together with the isosurfaces of the neutron one-body density and localization function \cite{BE90,RMUO11}.
 The density isosurface is drawn at half the maximum value while the localization function (multiplied by the one-body density), as defined below in Eq. \eqref{eq:Cbar}, is drawn at 0.8 times the maximum.
 The bars in the figures connecting the arrows are added to clarify the structures but do not have a physical significance.
-The vertical axis is the symmetry axis, and the tics on it are located at every 1 fm.
+The vertical axis is the symmetry axis, and the ticks on it are located at every 1 fm.

-The localization function shown in Figs. \ref{fig:Be8}-\ref{fig:Si28}(b) is a measure of localization, which is related to the spatial two-body correlation between two like-spin fermions of the same kind \cite{BE90,RMUO11,ZSN16,SN17,EKN17,JSSN18,Ta19}.
+The localization function shown in Figs. \ref{fig:Be8}-\ref{fig:Si28}(b) is a measure of localization in the HF wave function, which is related to the spatial two-body correlation between two like-spin fermions of the same kind \cite{BE90,RMUO11,ZSN16,SN17,EKN17,JSSN18,Ta19,Ren22}.
 It was developed in quantum chemistry \cite{BE90} and introduced to nuclear physics in Ref. \cite{RMUO11}.
 It was recently used also to study the extra kinetic energy due to the Pauli exclusion during the collision process \cite{USG21}.
 The localization function for a particle of kind $q = n$ or $p$ with spin $\sigma=\uparrow$ or $\downarrow$ is defined as